osteensco/shadow-clone.nvim/README.md

  - SCbubbleup: Move a normal window to a floating window (creates a new group)
  - SCbubbledown: Move a floating window to a normal window (replaces the buffer of last accessed normal window)
  - SCbubbledownh: Move a floating window to a horzontal split of the last accessed normal window
- - SCbubbledownh: Move a floating window to a vertical split of the last accessed normal window
+ - SCbubbledownv: Move a floating window to a vertical split of the last accessed normal window
  - SCmoveleft: Move left laterally within the same group
  - SCmoveright: Move right laterally within the same group
  - SCmoveup: Move up laterally within the same group